CCRCFISAT/Acharya-JavaProgramming/README.md

 So now let us install IJava

-Open your terminal and do the following
+Open your terminal and do the following:
 ```
 git clone https://github.com/SpencerPark/IJava.git
 cd IJava/
 ```

-What you have done above is that you cloned a repository and changed your directory to the cloned directory, after doing the above steps, do the following
+What you have done above is that you cloned a repository and changed your directory to the cloned directory, after doing the above steps, do the following:
 ```
 gradlew installKernel
 ```

 Now you should have got a `BUILD SUCCESSFUL` message, if you got `BUILD FAILED` message with Could not get jupyter data-dir as the reason then [click here](https://github.com/SpencerPark/IJava/issues/89) for the solution.

-Now to checkout whether everything is working do the following.
+Now to checkout whether everything is working do the following:
 ```
 jupyter kernelspec list
 ```
 you should see java listed in the list, if it is missing you have made some mistake please redo the steps and you should see java listed over there.

 Now you have a jupyter notebook kernel that can handle java code.